Rabieul/Farm-Flow-Agriculture/README.txt

 assets/: Contains any images or icons used in the UI.

 Contributing
 We welcome contributions to improve this project.
-To contribute, follow these steps:
+To contribute, follow these steps:.

 Fork the repository.